 The Sporting Club Grants Program contributes to the Victorian Government’s sport and recreation policy priorities and provides a single entry point for community sport and active recreation clubs to access funding that will assist in addressing a range of barriers to community participation right across the state.

 Category 1: Uniforms or Equipment

-Grants up to $1000 to purchase uniforms or other equipment essential for participation.
+- Grants up to $1000 to purchase uniforms or equipment, including first aid equipment, essential for participation.

 Category 2: Skill Development

-Grants up to $2000 to improve the skills of club members by providing training for coaches, officials, administration staff and management committees.
+- Grants to improve the skills of organisation members by providing training for coaches, officials, administration staff and management committees.

-Grants up to $5000 to improve the operational effectiveness and efficiency of clubs through strategic planning or, to increase community participation through accessible sport and active recreation opportunities.
+- Grants up to $5000 to improve the operational effectiveness and efficiency of organisations through strategic planning or, to increase community participation through accessible sport and active recreation opportunities such as pilot programs.

 The purchase of sporting uniforms or equipment that is essential for participation, safety, or first aid equipment for immediate attention to injury that may occur participating in sport or active recreation.

 Funding for active recreation clubs and associations to encourage people to participate in nature-based outdoor activities for example equipment for sporting activities at camps, first aid kits for outdoor activity groups etc.

 Eligible items may include but are not limited to: